Open at 9am, call free on 0800 531 6027

 Here are some guides to help you understand equity release costs:

-ⓘ If another product is more suitable, we'll refer you to a different adviser within Key Group who can help.
-If you go ahead, you'll only be charged the same £1,299 advice fee you'd pay with us, even if their fee is usually higher.
+ⓘ If another product is more suitable, we'll refer you to a different specialist adviser within Key Group who can help.
+If you go ahead, you'll never be charged more than our standard fixed advice fee of £1,699, even if their fee is higher.